Create beautiful marbled paper art collages inspired by Australian artist Kate Shaw in this post by Danielle Falk of Little Ginger Studio.

 - Paint the background

-Begin by painting the background on the A3 paper.
+Begin by painting the background on the sturdy paper.
 Create a horizontal blend of two colors, for example, blending from pink to yellow, mimicking a sunset/sunrise sky.
-It doesn’t have to be realistic–this blend will become the sky & water.
+It doesn’t have to be realistic – this blend will become the sky and water.

 Carefully draw mountain shapes onto the back of some bright or dark colored marbled or painted paper and cut them out.

-It’s best to carefully draw a horizontal line across the centre of your background lightly in lead pencil.
+It’s best to carefully draw a horizontal line across the centre of your background lightly in pencil.
 This is the only way you can ensure a really precise composition.
-(Oh how I wish my students did this!)

 Carefully organize your composition along the horizon line.

-When you’re ready, glue your pieces one by one, trying to glue the bottom pieces first and stick to your original arrangement as much as possible.
-Be sure there are no flapping edges as this really deters from the finished effect. - Step back and admire
+When you’re ready, glue your pieces one by one, trying to glue the bottom pieces first and stick to your original arrangement as much as possible. - Step back and admire

 Wow!
 You should be looking at a totally frame-worthy piece of colorful kid-made art.